 - Smoke-Free Campus

-Seton Medical Center Hays places top priority on the health of our patients and our staff.
+Ascension Seton Hays places top priority on the health of our patients and our staff.
 A smoke-free environment promotes wellness and models healthy living.
 This policy extends beyond just inside the hospital—it includes any surroundings adjacent to hospital grounds and parking areas at this site.

 - Free Wireless Internet Access